Mortgage Employment Verification: What Lenders Check

 How do lenders verify employment?

-Lenders verify employment by reviewing pay stubs and W-2s, and often by contacting your employer directly.
-This is called a Verification of Employment (VOE).
+Lenders verify employment by reviewing pay stubs and W-2s, and often by contacting your employer directly (Verification of Employment, or VOE).
 They may call your employer or use a third-party service.
+Income is used to calculate DTI and qualify you for the loan amount and mortgage payment.

 What is a VOE?